cockroachlabs/movr-flask/README.md

     $ cockroach sql --url \ 'postgresql://user:password@region.cockroachlabs.cloud:26257/defaultdb?sslmode=verify-full&sslrootcert=certs-dir/movr-app-ca.crt' < dbinit.sql
     ~~~

 **Note:** You can also deploy CRDB manually.
-For instructions, see the [Manual Deployment](manual-deployment.html) page of the Cockroach Labs documentation site.
+For instructions, see the [Manual Deployment](https://www.cockroachlabs.com/docs/stable/manual-deployment.html) page of the Cockroach Labs documentation site.

-### Application Deployment
+### Application deployment

 To deploy the application globally, we recommend that you use a major cloud provider with a global load-balancing service and a Kubernetes engine.
 For our deployment, we use GCP.

-To serve a secure web application, you also need a public domain name!
+**Note:** To serve a secure web application that takes HTTPS requests, you also need a public domain name!
+SSL certificates are not assigned to IP addresses.

 1. If you don't have a glcoud account, create one at https://cloud.google.com/.

 1. Create a gcloud project on the [GCP console](https://console.cloud.google.com/).

-1. Enable the [Google Maps Embed API](https://console.cloud.google.com/apis/library), create an API key, restrict the API key to all subdomains of your domain name (e.g. `https://site.com/*`), and retrieve the API key.
+1. **Optional:** Enable the [Google Maps Embed API](https://console.cloud.google.com/apis/library), create an API key, restrict the API key to all subdomains of your domain name (e.g. `https://site.com/*`), and retrieve the API key.

+    **Note:** The example HTML templates include maps.
+Not providing an API key to the application will not break the application.

-1. Configure/authorize the gcloud CLI to use your project and region.
+1. Configure/authorize the `gcloud` CLI to use your project and region.

     ~~~ shell
     $ gcloud init